- Search The Registry

 In 1967 and 1968, she served as acting director of the Agency.
 That same year, she became a legislative liaison and community liaison with the mayor of Minneapolis during their racial unrest.
 In 1971, Johnson became the first Black to serve as a regent on the University Of Minnesota Board Of Regents.
 From 1975 to 1978, she was executive assistant/chief of staff to the lieutenant governor of Colorado, the first Black lieutenant since Reconstruction.
 In 1978 Johnson returned to Texas and supervised Judson Robinson's campaign staff.

 In 1980, she served as deputy campaign manager for the Jimmy Carter presidential campaign in Tennessee.
 Johnson returned to the University Of Minnesota in the late 1980s as faculty in the College of Education and a senior fellow at the Hubert H. Humphrey Institute of Public Affairs.
 She later served as the associate vice-president for Academic Affairs with special responsibility for minority affairs and diversity.
 She held this position from 1992 to 1996.

 Robinson is the mother of three daughters.
-Patrice Yvonne Johnson, Chief of Staff for Congressman Mickey Leland died in 1989.
-Norene Elaine Johnson Duffy, Electrical Engineer, President, Red Bridge Consulting and Josie Irene Johnson Thomas, Lawyer, Senior Vice President Diversity CBS Television.
-Johnson also three granddaughters; are Lauren Noelle Thomas, Josie Helen Duffy, and Rosa Patrice Duffy.
+Patrice Yvonne Johnson, Chief of Staff for Congressman Mickey Leland, died in 1989.
+Norene Elaine Johnson Duffy, Electrical Engineer, President, Red Bridge Consulting, and Josie Irene Johnson Thomas, Lawyer, Senior Vice President Diversity CBS Television.
+Johnson also has three granddaughters; are Lauren Noelle Thomas, Josie Helen Duffy, and Rosa Patrice Duffy.